 The Future of School Bus Video is "Solid-State Drive"

-It is reasonable to surmise as Solid State Drive (SSD) memory capacity increases and cost decreases they will soon replace the fragile hard drives of the digital bus video systems and offer the school districts a system capable of outlasting the expected 20 year bus life.
+It is reasonable to surmise as Solid State Drive (SSD) memory capacity increases and cost decreases; they will soon replace the fragile hard drives of the digital bus video systems and offer the school districts a system capable of outlasting the expected 20-year bus life.

 100% Solid State Drive Memory (SSD)

-Hard drive disk failure is a common occurrence in this age of desktop computers but when you move the same technology to a mobile application the incidence of failure and damage to the fragile drive mechanism of a conventional hard drive can increase exponentially.
+Hard drive disk failure is a common occurrence in this age of desktop computers, but when you move the same technology to a mobile application, the incidence of failure and damage to the fragile drive mechanism of a conventional hard drive can increase exponentially.

-The frequency of drive failure, crashed drives and lost data are well known in the PC markets.
-Entire industries and sub markets have arisen to help safeguard business entities from the all too common problems with hard drives offering back up, archival, off site storage and data recovery services.
-Risking your districts bus video liability protection to a fragile recording mechanism that could fail when you need it most, does not make sense when the most dependable, 100% Solid State Drive (SSD) is now available.
+The frequency of drive failure crashed drives and lost data are well known in the PC markets.
+Entire industries and submarkets have arisen to help safeguard business entities from the all too common problems with hard drives offering back up, archival, off-site storage, and data recovery services.
+Risking your district's bus video liability protection to a fragile recording mechanism that could fail when you need it most does not make sense when the most dependable, 100% Solid State Drive (SSD) is now available.

 Once the decision is made to move forward to limit risk and enhance child safety on the bus by investing in a digital bus video system, accept nothing less than a 100% Solid State Drive (SSD).
-The one unifying desire is to have video file evidence when there is a alleged or perpetrated crime or incident that can be documented by a functional school bus digital video camera system, bus video camera system, bus video system, school bus camera system or vehicle camera system.
+The one unifying desire is to have video file evidence when there is an alleged or perpetrated crime or incident that can be documented by a functional school bus digital video camera system, bus video camera system, bus video system, and school bus camera system, or vehicle camera system.

 Hard Drive Problems & Life Span

-No matter how much cushioning a manufacturer provides the conventional hard drive, no matter how buffered the case is from shock and vibration, none of that addresses the primary flaw in the design of the system; that the unit begins wearing out the day it is first turned on and with each hour of video it records it gets that much closer to failure due to natural wear and tear.
+No matter how much cushioning a manufacturer provides the conventional hard drive, no matter how buffered the case is from shock and vibration, none of that addresses the primary flaw in the design of the system; that the unit begins wearing out the day it is first turned on, and with each hour of video it records it gets that much closer to failure due to natural wear and tear.
 Regardless of your intended application, what does it matter if the data you must have for liability defense goes up in smoke like the last gasps of a fragile hard drive when it crashes?

 100% Solid State Drive (SSD) Life Span

 “CF or SD” Flash-based SSD are uniquely suited for mobile applications like school buses.
-They have no moving parts to wear out, no fragile mechanism to be damaged by pot holes, hitting curbs, impacting other vehicles plus their temperature operating range far exceeds what conventional PC hard drives.
-“CF” Compact Flash cards are rated at around 300,000 write cycles, the best Flash chips are rated at 1,000,000 write cycles per block.
+They have no moving parts to wear out, no fragile mechanism to be damaged by potholes, hitting curbs, impacting other vehicles, plus their temperature operating range far exceeds what conventional PC hard drives.
+“CF” Compact Flash cards are rated at around 300,000 write cycles; the best Flash chips are rated at 1,000,000 write cycles per block.
 This is the only rating I can find to determine the expected life of the CF card.

 Hidden Costs Of Hard Drives

-The trade off of massive storage capacity in a hard drive, is a poor substitute for dependable data integrity when everything that can go wrong in the mobile video environment is calculated into the equation.
+The trade-off of massive storage capacity in a hard drive is a poor substitute for dependable data integrity when everything that can go wrong in the mobile video environment is calculated into the equation.

-Given this same deductive reasoning of the expected life of the drive, many CF or SD Flash cards manufacturers (Flash cards are 100% Solid State Drives SSD) offer Limited lifetime warranties based on their belief that with no moving parts and extreme durability the CF or SD flash cards (SSD) will outlast their user.
+Given this same deductive reasoning of the expected life of the drive, many CF or SD Flashcards manufacturers (Flashcards are 100% Solid State Drives SSD) offer Limited lifetime warranties based on their belief that with no moving parts and extreme durability the CF or SD flash cards (SSD) will outlast their user.
 For the first time in school bus video, the system memory storage is capable of outlasting the bus life of 20 years of daily use.

-The US Armed Forces are the best equipped fighting force in history.
-They demand the highest quality standards from their equipment and set extreme specifications that can survive the most abuse, in every extreme environment and situation they can anticipate.
+The US Armed Forces are the best-equipped fighting force in history.
+They demand the highest quality standards from their equipment and set extreme specifications that can survive the most abuse in every extreme environment and situation they can anticipate.

-The SSDs ability to deliver unnerving performance in extreme conditions also makes SSD play a vital role in military operations, be it in defense, aerospace or aviation applications.
+The SSD's ability to deliver unnerving performance in extreme conditions also makes SSD play a vital role in military operations, be it in defense, aerospace, or aviation applications.